TD142/thomas-daley-brainflix/README.md

 ## About

-Mock video streaming academic project made in React, demonstrating working with API's.
+Video streaming project made in React, demonstrating working with API's.
 Comments can be posted to each video to the end point, as well as deleted.
-On the about page there is a mock of posting a new video to the API.
+On the about page you can post a new video to the API.
 Click on the video in the aside to change video.

 ## Available Scripts